 Tip #2: Sometimes the best photo is found off the highway.

 The majestic Grand Canyon!
-Despite my feeling like a ton of red rocks were resting on my chest – I managed to still enjoy the mighty Grand Canyon.
+Despite my feeling like a ton of red rocks were resting on my chest – red or any other color – I managed to still enjoy the mighty Grand Canyon.
 (But, warning… it is up high!
-Like 7 thousand feet above sea level. ) All the photos uploaded on this blog were snapped on my iPhone 8 plus.
+Like 7 – thousand feet above sea level. ) All the photos uploaded on this blog were snapped on my iPhone 8 plus.
 They are unfiltered and uploaded as is.

 Tip #3: And, sometimes the best photo is found in the quiet of a canyon.
 But, remember to pack water to stay hydrated as you hike, snap photos and enjoy the vistas all around you.